plzin/plzin.github.io/posts/perm-poly.md

     - V: \mathbf{V}
     - y: \mathbf{y}
     - x: \mathbf{x}
+summary: >-
-summary: 'Properties of Polynomials mod n and in particular when n is a power of two'
+    I discuss some general properties of polynomials mod n and in particular when n is a power of two.
+I try to explain intuitively when two such polynomials compute the same function.
+We then follow Rivest's proof of the characterization of binary permutation polynomials.
+    Finally, we try to find a polynomial that corresponds to the inverse permutation of a binary permutation polynomial.
 ---

 In this post we are going to find polynomials $p, q\in \P$,